DebojyotiDhar/Live-Chat-App/README.md

 ## Firebase Setup
 - Go to the Firebase Console.
 - Create a new project.
-- Add your web app and copy the Firebase configuration.
 - Replace the Firebase configuration object in your JavaScript file.
 - Enable Realtime Database in your Firebase project and set the rules to allow read/write
+- Go to Project setting
+- Add your web app
+- Copy the Firebase Configuration

 # Project Demo
 Watch the full tutorial on my YouTube channel: [Assam Coding & Vlogging](https://youtu.be/5DObdvKKDsE)